meilisearch/documentation/learn/what_is_meilisearch/features.md

 ## Sorting

-[Sort search results](/reference/features/sorting.md) at query time and let users choose what results they want to see first.
+[Sort search results](/reference/features/sorting.md) at query time and let users choose which types of results they want to see first.

 ## Placeholder search